 Hi there!
-Thanks for your interest in blogging for PromoNavi!
+Thanks for your interest in posting for PromoNavi!
 Together, we’ll succeed in publishing great pieces of content.

-If you’re experienced in Digital advertising and would like to share your expertise with marketers and business owners, we’d love to hear from you.
+If you’re experienced in eCommerce and digital advertising and would like to share your expertise with business owners and marketers, we’d love to hear from you.

 In this guide, you’ll find topics that we’re interested in, article requirements, and tips to become a blog contributor for us.